Counting Discrete, Level-$1$, Quaternionic Automorphic Representations on $G_2$

 \subsection{Context}

-This work describes level-$1$, discrete, quaternionic automorphic representations on $G_2$.
-Let $\mc Q_1(k)$ be the set of such representations of weight $k$.
-For each $k>2$, we give a formula, \eqref{finalformula}, for $|\mc Q_1(k)|$ in terms of counts of automorphic representations on the compact-at-infinity inner form $G_2^c$ that were calculated by Chenevier and Renard in \cite{CR15}.
+This work first develops an ``explicit'' trace formula \eqref{mainformula} to study so-called quaternionic automorphic representations in general and then specializes it to describe level-$1$, discrete, quaternionic automorphic representations on $G_2$.
+Let $\mc Q_1(k)$ be the set of such representations of weight $k$ counted with multiplicity.
+For each $k>2$, we give a formula, \eqref{finalformula}, for $|\mc Q_1(k)|$ in terms of counts of automorphic representations on the compact-at-infinity inner form $G_2^c$ that were calculated by Chenevier and Renard in \cite{CR15} (In case the use of counts on $G_2^c$ is bothersome, section \ref{explicit} also gives relatively short closed-form formula, though this is less conceptually enlightening).
 We also give a Jacquet-Langlands-style result (corollary \ref{JLG2}) describing all elements of $\mc Q_1(k)$ in terms of certain automorphic representations on $G_2^c$ and certain pairs of classical modular forms.

-Quaternionic automorphic representations were developed as a way to generalize to other groups the special place holomorphic modular forms have among automorphic representations of $\GL_2$.
+Quaternionic automorphic representations are one way to generalize to other groups the special place holomorphic modular forms have among automorphic representations of $\GL_2$.
 Just like holomorphic modular forms, they are characterized by their infinite component being in a particular nice class of discrete series representations: the quaternionic discrete series of \cite{GW96}.
-Just like modular forms they also have many unexpected applications and connections to other areas of math.
+Just like modular forms, they also have many unexpected applications and connections to other areas of mathematics.
 For example, they have a nice theory of Fourier expansions with interesting arithmetic content---this was described for $G_2$ in \cite{GGS02} and generalized to all exceptional groups in \cite{Pol20}.
 They also somehow appear in certain string theory computations involving black holes---see the end of chapter 15 in \cite{FGK18} for example.
 Quaternionic forms have been studied a lot by Pollack: see \cite{Pol21} for an introductory article on them and \cite{Pol18} for good exposition specifically on $G_2$-quaternionic forms.

-We study discrete, quaternionic representations on $G_2$ using the trace formula.
-Since quaternionic discrete series appear in $L$-packets with non-quaternionic members, this provides a great test case of the efficacy of the techniques in \cite{Dal19} developed to split $L$-packets with the trace formula.
-More precisely, stabilizaiton lets us develop an ``Eicher-Selberg''-style trace formula for quaternionic discrete series.
-The counts of level one forms and Jacquet-Langlands-style results come from computations with this.
-The level-$1$ computation in particular also relies heavily on powerful shortcuts developed in \cite{CR15} and \cite{Tai17} to get exact counts of level-$1$ automorphic representations on classical groups through the invariant/stable trace formulas.